ZahrizhalAli/IcalAI/README.md

-# CloneGoodside Documentation
+# Stella Documentation

 ## 1. Introduction
-CloneGoodside is an AI-powered clone agent designed to act as your digital version.
+Stella is an AI-powered clone agent designed to act as your digital version.
 It can mimic your voice and engage in conversations that reflect your personality.
-By learning from your speech and text patterns, CloneGoodside can serve as a virtual extension of yourself, making interactions feel natural and personalized.
+By learning from your speech and text patterns, Stella can serve as a virtual extension of yourself, making interactions feel natural and personalized.

 ## 2. Stack
 CloneGoodside is built using a modern AI stack optimized for performance and flexibility: